A Review of Generalized Zero-Shot Learning Methods: Overview of Generalized Zero-Shot Learning

 \subsubsection{Word vectors}

 These vectors are automatically extracted from large text corpus (such as Wikipedia) to represent the similarities and differences between various words and describe the properties of each object.
 Word vectors require less human labor, therefore they are suitable for large-scale data sets.
 However, they contain noise which compromises the model performance.
 As an example, Wang et al.~\cite{wang2019inductive} applied Node2Vec to produce the conceptualized word vectors.
-The studies in~\cite{elhoseiny2017link,zhu2018agenerative} attempted to extract semantic representations from noisy text descriptions.
+The studies in~\cite{elhoseiny2017link,zhu2018agenerative,le2020webly,paz2020zest} attempted to extract semantic representations from noisy text descriptions, { and Akata et al.~\cite{akata2016multi} proposed to extract semantic representations from multiple textual sources.}